 Internal Nursing Scholarships

 The Sinclair School of Nursing offers a number of internal nursing-specific scholarships for undergraduate clinical nursing majors, graduate and post-graduate students.
 These awards are made possible through direct giving to the Sinclair School of Nursing by alumni and friends.
-Applications are emailed each Spring semester to all nursing and pre-nursing students for the following academic year.
-Award letters are mailed out to all applicants in the summer.
+Applications and Sinclair School of Nursing Supplemental Questions (see below) are being accepted through April 1, 2019, for all traditional students and June 1, 2019, for accelerated, RN-BSN, RN-MSN and graduate students.
+Please complete the Annual Scholarship Application via MyZou to apply.

 Contact SSON Scholarship Office